This article was updated as of Sept. 25, 2015.

-6. Now you can click on the link in the transfer approval email which will allow us to approve the transfer.
+6. Now go back to that transfer approval email and click the link, allowing us to approve the transfer.

-8. If they don’t allow you to acknowledge the transfer, we will have to wait the whole 5 day transfer period before the names are with name.com.
+8. If they don’t allow you to acknowledge the transfer, we will have to wait the whole 5 day transfer period before the domains are with Name.com.

 Here, P-Mo ponders domain transfers.
 While some think he’s simply doing some nervous chewing on his earbud, he’s actually powering the internet with his wind.